 Antiseptic cleansers containing chlorhexidine can reduce secondary infection in any persisting folds or skin fissures.
 Antibiotics are prescribed for invasive skin infection (cellulitis).
-Topical antifungal creams and oral antifungal agents are prescribed for yeast infection (Candida albicans or thrush).
+Topical antifungal creams and oral antifungal agents are prescribed for a yeast infection (Candida albicans or thrush).

-Active genital Crohn with lymphoedema requires systemic therapy.
+Active genital Crohn disease with lymphoedema requires systemic therapy.
 This may be incorporated into the treatment regimen for underlying intestinal Crohn disease.
 Agents used include:

 - Oral metronidazole

-- TNF-alpha inhibitors such as infliximab or adalimumab (biologic therapies)
+- TNF-alpha inhibitors such as infliximab or adalimumab (biologic therapies).

 Compression underwear, such as is used in sports and cycling, may reduce the lymphoedema.
 Surgery may be required to remove redundant folds of skin, particularly from the labia minora.